 Creating a VCS Agent Pool can be done by navigating to VCS Agent Pools and clicking on Create VCS Agent Pool.

-After you have created the VCS agent pool, a file will be downloaded automatically containing a configuration token.
-This token will be leveraged to establish the connection between your Spacelift instance and the private VCS.
-With the configuration done, you will be able to see how many active connections you have.
+After you have created the VCS agent pool, a file containing a configuration token will be downloaded automatically.
+This token is used to establish the connection between your Spacelift instance and the private VCS.
+When the configuration is complete, you will be able to see how many active connections you have.

 Whenever you need to specify an endpoint that should leverage your vcs agent pool, you should prepend it with private://my-vcs-agent-pool-name/path.